BIH-MI/opt/README.md

         │   └── datamatrix.min.js
         └── backups

 For using the OPT on one computer, the bundle can be placed anywhere on the PC.
-In a multi-user setting, the OPT needs to be stord on an internal network drive that all users can access.
+In a multi-user setting, the OPT needs to be stored on an internal network drive that all users can access.
-*The OPT does not work in oneline appliations, such as Office 365.*
+*The OPT does not work in online appliations, such as Office 365.*

 Once you have downloaded the repository and selected the required bundle, you can start the OPT by double-clicking on "OPT_Excel.xslm" or "OPT_LibreOffice.ods".
 Please perform the entire configuration according to the description in the [user manual](./development/documentation/user-manual.pdf), which is also included in your bundle, before using it for the first time.
 It takes only a few minutes.